Ayagikei/LifeUp-Wiki/docs/en/guide/background_running.md

 1. Check your BATTERT options in the system SETTINGS app and disable the battery optimization for LifeUp.
 2. Lock LifeUp in your multitasking pane.
 3. Enable the `Quick Add notification` in the Task Setting screen.

-### Change Reminder

-**You can consider switching to the system calendar APP reminder (this will require calendar read and write permissions) in the `Settings` - `Tasks Settings` page.**

-After the switching, please check whether the system calendar APP is successfully inserted into the event.

-LifeUp is only responsible for inserting events, and subsequent reminders will be implemented by the system calendar APP.
-Please confirm the relevant configuration of the system calendar APP.